Miguel-HH/Miguel-HH/README.md

 ## EXPERIENCE

+Programmer Analyst at "G&S" (2024)
+- Specializing in AI projects.

 Full Stack Developer at "Biwit" (2023)

 - Collaborated on the creation of an AI app, utilizing the "Open AI" API to generate embeddings, which were stored in a vector database (Pinecone).